FrankM1/layerwp-plugin/readme.md

+# This was an expiriment and is no longer maintained.
+Use layer as a theme [LayersWP](http://www.layerswp.com/download/layers/)

 ## Synopsis

 Layers is a WordPress Theme framework focused on extending the WordPress core functionality to include layout building through the WordPress Visual Customizer.
 A lightweight set of base options, widgets and theme templates provide a user-friendly, extensible tool for creating beautiful, WordPress-faithful websites.